zh-f/CloudResetPwdAgent/README.md

 https://github.com/archerslaw/CloudResetPwdAgent/archive/master.zip

-How to build with the source
+How to build the source code
 ----------------------------

 You can build it into jar and run it with JRE (Java Runtime Environment), also you can use the Java Service Wrapper makes it possible to install a Java Application as a Windows and Linux Service.
 Likewise, the scripts shipped with the Wrapper also make it very easy to install a Java Application as a Daemon process on Windows and Linux systems.